When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

-However, on realising what a big task it was, and the time it would take, he offered to give the chairs to me knowing that I would make a good job of it and make good use of the chairs; a gift that I couldn’t refuse.
+However, on realising what a big task it was, and the time it would take, he offered to give the chairs to me, knowing that I would make a good job of it and make good use of the chairs; a gift that I couldn’t refuse.

-When we were first married we bought a set of cheap modern dining chairs, and over the years replaced them with older, better quality ones that were acquired and inherited.
+When we were first married, we bought a set of cheap modern dining chairs and over the years replaced them with older, better quality ones that were acquired and inherited.

-Therefore, after renovating these chairs we will get rid of some of our existing chairs, and move others around the home.
+Therefore, after renovating these chairs, we will get rid of some of our existing chairs and move others around the home.

-Assessing Extent of Renovation Required
+Assessing the Extent of Renovation Required

 Having got the chairs home from our friend, the first thing was to give them a good inspection and itemise what needed doing to renovate them.

-If our friend hadn’t stripped one of the chairs back to the bare springs, apart from replacing the missing stretcher to one of the chairs, and regluing the legs and back supports, I might have been tempted to have just given them a good clean and polish.
+If our friend hadn’t stripped one of the chairs back to the bare springs, apart from replacing the missing stretcher to one of the chairs and regluing the legs and back supports, I might have been tempted to have just given them a good clean and polish.

 On the initial visual inspection, apart from the legs and back needing regluing and the need to replace the missing stretcher on one chair, there wasn’t much wrong with them other than the leather and wood needing a good clean and polish.

-However, as one chair was already stripped down it seemed logical to strip the other three down to the bare wood and reupholster all four.
+However, as one chair was already stripped down, it seemed logical to strip the other three down to the bare wood and reupholster all four.
 Fortunately, our friend had kept the leather seat from the one chair he’d stripped, so I’d be able to reuse the original leather.

-In renovating the chairs I had a choice between sanding them down to the bare wood and re-staining, to make them look as good as new, or just giving the wood a good clean and polish to retain some of the patina.
+In renovating the chairs, I had a choice between sanding them down to the bare wood and re-staining to make them look as good as new, or just giving the wood a good clean and polish to retain some of the patina.
 I opted for the latter because we like the look of old furniture, and a bit of patina helps to show its age.

-Step-by-step Guide to Renovation
+Step-by-Step Guide to Renovation

-Below is an overview of each step of the renovation I made, along with the issues I uncovered and how I resolve them, including my repair to a broken spring and replacing the missing stretcher.
+Below is an overview of each step of the renovation I made, along with the issues I uncovered and how I resolved them, including my repair to a broken spring and replacing the missing stretcher.

-The basic steps being:-
+The basic steps are: